 (c) Staff members appointed to the Professional category after a competitive examination shall be subject to mandatory reassignment, under conditions established by the Secretary-General.

 Rule 4.17 Re-employment

-(a) A former staff member who is re-employed shall be given a new appointment unless he or she is reinstated under staff rule 4.18 below.
+(a) A former staff member who is re-employed under conditions established by the Secretary-General shall be given a new appointment unless he or she is reinstated under staff rule 4.18.